arctern-io/arctern-bootcamp/nytaxi_en/README.md

 ### 1. Data cleansing

 The data used in this tutorial is 200,000 records extracted from New York City taxi dataset, however, noisy data is inevitable when dealing data with such scale.
-Noisy data can usually affect the results directly, so identifying and cleansing the noisy data efficitently is quite critical in data analyzing procedure.
+Noisy data can usually affect the results directly, so identifying and cleansing the noisy data efficiently is quite critical in data analyzing procedure.

 #### 1.1 Data loading